Let’s get started: Here’s how to use the Climate Innovation Funding Tracker

 These questions may be useful for:

-• Providing greater clarity on where Congress should focus future investments
+• Helping Congress understand where to focus future investments

-• Providing greater clarity on how interagency budgets complement one another, and providing a deeper understanding of synergies and gaps
+• Assisting agency administrators in ensuring interagency budgets complement one another, and providing a deeper understanding of synergies and gaps

-• Helping NGOs identify funding gaps and establish data-driven advocacy platforms
+• Aiding NGOs in establishing data-driven advocacy platforms

 How do you use the Tracker?

-To start using the Tracker, enter the tool from the main home page.
-You’ll then select the first filter you’d like to analyze.
-You can choose between “Agency” “Sector” “Solution” or “Innovation Stage”.
+To start using the Tracker, select the first filter you’d like to analyze.
+You have multiple categories to choose from, including “Agency,” “Sector,” “Solution,” “Innovation Stage,” “Funding Type,” or “Funding Source”.

-For example, let’s say you are interested in learning which government agencies are funding climate innovation in the Agriculture sector and how much they spent last year.
+For example, let’s say you are interested in learning which government agencies are funding climate innovation in the Transportation sector and how much they spent last year.

-First, you will select Sector, which will bring up the list of tracked innovation areas.
+First, drag and drop the filter for “Sector” into the empty box at left, which will bring up the list of tracked innovation areas.

-You can also isolate this Sector by clicking on Agriculture.
+You can also isolate this Sector by clicking on Transportation.
+Click again to return to the high-level view.

-From this, we see that both the Department of Energy (DOE) and the U.S. Department of Agriculture (USDA) have programs funding climate innovation in Agriculture, with the USDA spending the largest amount at $1.63 billion in the 2021 fiscal year.
+From this, we see that the Department of Energy (DOE), the Department of Transportation (DOT), the Environmental Protection Agency (EPA), and the U.S. Department of the Treasury are the primary agencies funding climate innovation in Transportation, with the DOT spending the largest amount at $14.41 billion in the 2023 fiscal year.

 Want to dig deeper?
 Click the small arrow to the right of the agency’s bar to see how the funding breaks down by office, sub-office, and even by program or research area.
 Zoom back out of the office level by clicking the white bar to the left of the agency bar.
 Or just select a new filter to continue exploring.